KoHomerHu/unstructured_highdim_bo/README.md

   - **Question**: The alpha-ratio cool down seems to directly divide the learned lengthscales by $2.0$ (whilst keeping them above the minimum).
 Unless they do not re-fit the model in every iteration, this does not seem to make sense (as the shrinkage would not affect later iterations).
 I modified it to shrink the trust region side length, then used this side length to decide the scaling factor on the location parameter of the lognormal prior.
 However, if the lengthscales aren't really shrinking (as we only shrink the "preference" of lengthscales indirectly), it does not make much sense to shrink the trust region.
 - [x] Run experiments on ```levy4_25``` and compare different methods (e.g., vanilla BO, AR cooling, PI/EI threshold, success/failure counter) to evolve the lengthscale priors and trust region side lengths.
 - [ ] Design and implement methods that change TR side length based on the learned lengthscales (i.e. after MAP estimation), or directly scale the learned lengthscales instead of their prior.
-- [ ] Design and implement thresholding methods that have a way to schedule the thresholds (e.g. multiply by $0.1$ after the schedule is activated).
+- [ ] Design and implement thresholding methods that have a way to schedule the thresholds (e.g. multiply by $0.1$ after the threshold is activated).

 ## Timeline